metauni/metauni.github.io/mag/index.md

 * §3.1: The Elimination and Extension Theorems
 * §3.1, 3.2: The Elimination and Extension Theorems, The Geometry of Elimination

-Students will be encouraged to work in groups on these assignments, including during exercise sessions.
+There will be assigned exercises and students will be encouraged to complete a core subset each week.
+Solutions will be provided and it is up to students to seek feedback on their solutions from tutors.

 ## Illustrations